Wallace Ford

-Wallace Ford (born Samuel Grundy Jones; 12 February 1898 – 11 June 1966) was an English-born naturalized American vaudevillian, stage performer and screen actor.
+Wallace Ford (born Samuel Grundy Jones; 12 February 1898 – 11 June 1966) was an English–American vaudevillian, stage performer and screen actor.
 Usually playing wise-cracking characters, he combined a tough but friendly-faced demeanor with a small but powerful, stocky physique.

 Early life

 He was born Samuel Grundy Jones in Bolton, Lancashire, England, into a working-class family of limited means.
 At the age of three, he was placed by his uncle and aunt, in whose care he had been, into a Barnardo's orphanage home, since they were unable to maintain his upkeep along with their own several children.
 When he was seven, he and other children from similar backgrounds were shipped to Canada to be found new homes with farming foster families as a part of the British Empire's ongoing programme to populate the territory.

 Samuel was adopted by a family in Manitoba.
 He was ill-treated and became a serial runaway, being resettled several times with different families by the Canadian authorities.
 According to his own account, at the age of 11 he ran away for the last time and joined a vaudeville traveling troupe touring Canada called the Winnipeg Kiddies, from which he acquired his initial training as a performer.

 In 1914, 16-year-old Samuel and another youth named Wallace Ford decided to head south to the United States to seek their fortunes, riding a freight train illicitly.
 During the trip, Ford was killed beneath the wheels of a train.
 Later, Samuel adopted as his stage name the name of his dead traveling companion.